 Roth IRA plans and Roth 401(k) plans, like HSAs, do allow for withdrawals without tax ramifications.
 However, contributions are made after-tax, and withdrawal of earnings prior to age 59½ can carry penalties and/or be taxed.

-After taking advantage of any 401(k) employer match, you may want to consider contributing to an HSA because it may provide tax benefits that are superior to both Roth and traditional retirement accounts.
-Though HSAs can only be applied to qualified medical benefits to receive tax-free withdrawals, we believe planning for medical costs is an important part of retirement planning.
+After taking advantage of any 401(k) employer match, you may want to consider contributing to an HSA because it may provide tax benefits that are different or superior to both Roth and traditional retirement accounts.
+Though HSAs can only be applied to qualified medical expenses to receive tax-free withdrawals, we believe planning for medical costs is an important part of retirement planning.

-Example: Using Your HSA to Build Tax-Free Nest Egg
+Example: Using Your HSA to Help with Retirement Medical Expenses

-Melissa, age 40, first contributes 6% of her salary to her employer’s 401(k) plan, taking full advantage of a 50% match.
-She then invests the full $3,450 into her HSA that she is allowed in 2018.
+Melissa, age 40, is contributing to her employer’s 401(k) plan for retirement and to her HSA for future medical expenses.
+She first contributes 6% of her salary to her employer’s 401(k) plan, taking full advantage of a 50% match.
+She then invests the full $3,600, the full amount that she is allowed to contribute in 2021, into her HSA for future medical expenses.
 Although she incurs $2,000 of qualified medical expenses throughout the year, she chooses to pay them from a different, taxable account.
-By letting the full $3,450 grow tax-free, she could have over $15,000 available at age 65 to withdraw and spend, all tax-free, on qualified medical expenses.
-If she continues to contribute $3,450 each year, she could have a total of $189,000 at age 65— more than the estimate of her total health care costs noted above.
-She could then withdraw $2,000 at any point in time based on the expenses she incurred when she was 40, assuming she kept the receipts for those expenses.
+By letting the full $3,600 contribution grow tax-free, she could have over $15,000 available at age 65 to withdraw and spend, all tax-free, on qualified medical expenses.
+If, instead she elects to contribute $3,600 each year, she could have almost $213,000 in her HSA at age 65— more than the estimate of her total health care costs noted above.
+She could then take a qualified withdraw $2,000 at any point in time based on the expenses she incurred when she was 40, assuming she kept the receipts for those expenses.

 However, when HSAs pass to nonspousal beneficiaries, the balance becomes taxable income to the beneficiary for the year of the HSA owner’s death.
 It may make sense in certain circumstances for a single person to spend down the HSA— recognizing that if there are qualified medical expenses in the year of your death, the HSA may be used to pay for those expenses before going to the nonspouse beneficiary.